irmen/Pyro4/docs/source/pyrolite.rst

 and a small part of Pyro's client network protocol and proxy logic.
 It can  use the Serpent serialization format as well.

+*Use the 4.x version of the library with Pyro4.*

 *Getting the .NET version:*
 The .NET version is available using the nuget package manager, package name is ``Razorvine.Pyrolite``